AustinL-jpg/Vehicle_Inventory_Management/README.md

 **Interactive dropdowns for user selection**

+Three dropdowns:

-Three dropdowns are in place where users can select the Make, Model, and year for each vehicle in their inventory.
+In place where users can select the Make, Model, and year for each vehicle in their inventory.
 Additionally once the make is selected the dropdowns will automatically filter to only show the models made by that manufacturer and only the years that are available.
 ![project 3](https://github.com/user-attachments/assets/427dce21-4625-4e53-a9d8-c84f46d43c3b)